 What is a Dental Emergency?

-While a little twinge in a tooth may seem to be an emergency, The American Dental Association (ADA), provides us with guidance as to what constitutes a true dental emergency, especially in light of the current Covid-19 pandemic.
+While a little twinge in a tooth may seem to be an emergency, The American Dental Association (ADA), provides us with guidance as to what constitutes a true dental emergency.
 If there is ongoing bleeding of your gums, you are in severe discomfort or there is the possibility that an infection is present as evidenced by pain or swelling, we encourage you to be seen as soon as possible.